IgnisDa/ryot/docs/guides/importing.md

 ## MediaTracker

-Importing from [MediaTracker](https://github.com/bonukai/MediaTracker) does not support the following due to lack of 100% feature parity:

-- Calendar
+You can import from [MediaTracker](https://github.com/bonukai/MediaTracker), with the following caveats:

+- Items that are in progress are not imported properly, though they are added to the correct collection.
+- Ryot does not support calendars yet

 ### Steps